 Section 3.
-The Illinois Department of Public Health is further directed to cooperate with the Governor, other State agencies and local authorities, including local public health authorities, in the development and implementation of strategies and plans to protect the public health by reducing and preventing the spread of the monkeypox virus.
+The Illinois Department of Public Health is further directed to cooperate with the Governor, other State agencies and local authorities, including local public health authorities, in the development and implementation of strategies and plans to protect the public health by reducing and preventing the spread of the monkeypox virus in connection with the present public health emergency.